rsu-client/rsu-client/README.md

-rsu-client
+rsu-client (development branch)
 ==========

-A git repository for the RuneScape Linux/Unix Client Project
+This is the development branch of the RuneScape Linux/Unix Client project, all development and code changes appear here.

+Accepted changes gets pulled to the bleeding-edge for testing before being merged with the master branch.